 Edit: I have found a cream that clears up my eye eczema and has also helped many others.
-Please scroll down to the bottom of the post for this if you don't want to read my whole story and just want to find out what got rid of the eczema.
+You can purchase it here if you're in the UK, and here if you're in the USA or Canada if you don't want to read my whole story and just want to find out what got rid of the eczema.

 This is a bit of a different post from me today, and is quite a personal one and something I'm really self-conscious and sensitive about.
 It's going to be very long, and have some really gross photos towards the end.
 But I hope you'll continue reading, because I hope that someone out there will be able to help me somehow, or will know someone who can help me.

 I've had eczema for as long as I can remember.
 There isn't a time where I can't remember having it.
 When I was younger I would always get it under my knees and in the inside of my elbows, and I had to bathe in E45 emollient.
 It would usually strike during Autumn and Winter when the heating came on and cold weather arrived, and for some reason when I was a child seawater also flared it up (thankfully I seemed to grow out of this!).

 Anyway, nothing has ever really worked for it, I've always had to just bear with it and let it run its course until it went down by itself.
 Although the bath emollient worked, the E45 cream has never worked, and I feel as though I've tried every product out there, from natural to chemical.
 The only good thing about it being under my knees and in my elbows, was that I could cover it up with clothing, so no one had to see it.